Rfontt/Rfontt/README.md

 ## About me: :alien:

-I have been working as a software engineer for four years.
+I have been working as a software engineer for five years.
 My work is focused on solving problems.
 I'm a fullstack developer and backend specialist.
 I have knowledge in java, kotlin, javascript, typescript, shell script, linux, kubernetes, docker, jenkins, git, gitlab, github, aws, consul, vault, postgres, mysql, oracledb, spring boot, spring cloud, kafka, scylladb, nodejs, react, react native, jest, chai, junit, kotest, cypress.
 To software architecture I work with ports and adapters architecture, DDD, event sourcing, event driven.
 I love programming and computers, my goal is to help the world with that.

 ```java
 public static void main(String[] args) {